Nikki Bella’s Engagement Ring: Three Fast Facts You Need To Know

 “It’s four and a half carats and we’ve been together four and a half years, so each side has four diamonds and one side represents John and one side represents me and represents every year we’ve been together and what we’ve been through.
 Then, we meet in the middle at four and a half years and become one.”

 However, that symbolism was lost on Nikki at the time.
 Cena tried to explain the meaning of the ring to her as he was down on one knee, but she didn’t fully get it.
-Bbut she can be forgiven.
+But she can be forgiven.
 After all, in the heat of the moment, with her emotions running high, her heart racing, and the screams of thousands of fans, it was hard for her to grasp what was going on.
 Or what John was saying to her.

 “After the proposal, when we came back, and I was like, ‘Can you repeat that?’ because I was just, so much was going on in my head and the crowd’s all screaming.
 I was listening to him in the ring and trying to take it all in, but I was just like, ‘Oh my goodness!'” she recalls.
 “And then he said again like, ‘Nicole, I’ve been wanting to ask you this for a year and a half.’
 So, it was so cute.
 I just didn’t want the moment to end.
 It feels like it hasn’t ended.”